alpianon/pandoc-secgroups/README.md

 **Note**: it is assumed that [pandoc] and [pandoc-crossref] are already installed and that you know how to use them

+### New lua filter (RECOMMENDED)

+Simply copy `secgroup.lua` to `~/.pandoc/filters`

+### Old python filter (LEGACY)

 1. Install panflute: `sudo pip3 install panflute`

 2. Copy pandoc-secgroups in a folder included in PATH and make it executable: `sudo cp pandoc-secgroups /usr/local/bin/ && sudo chmod +x /usr/local/bin/pandoc-secgroups`

 ## usage

 The filter must be put *before* pandoc-crossref in pandoc filter chain.
+If you use the new lua filter (recommended), put `--lua-filter=secgroups.lua` in your pandoc command.

+If you still want to use the old (legacy) python filter, use `--filter=pandoc-secgroups` instead - but it is not recommended, since the new lua filter may be almost 3 times faster.

 ## syntax